GabrielSlima/blog/articles/oop-inheritance-composition-association.md

-        So as a general recommendation, if you have generic classes that probably won't change much in the future, like a generic HTTP component that you've created or a component that offers generic interfaces for databases, I recommend using inheritance.
-But other that, I'd recommend using association.
+        So as a general recommendation, if you have generic classes that probably won't change much in the future, like a generic HTTP component that you've created or a component that offers generic interfaces for databases for instance, I recommend using inheritance.
+But other that, I'd recommend using one of the two types of association.
     </p>
     Good Luck XD
 </div>